Tuesday, 16 March 2021

 Initially, cooking the stew in a low oven for 9-10 hours was the way to go but now 67 relies on a slow cooker. (see Making the Most of Slow Cookers) There's little chance of overcooking; the stew just gets more rich and deeply flavoured.

-If you like beef - which has fallen out of favour recently - prices are pretty good right now.
+If you like beef - which has fallen out of favour recently - prices are pretty good.
 Watch for bargain prices at M&S, Waitrose & Sainsbury's.

 The stew is an indulgence worth every penny and was perfect for St Patrick's Day lunch.
-It's wallet-friendly, not frugal and it is slightly higher in fat than usual 67 recipes.
+It's wallet-friendly, not frugal; tougher cuts of beef like chuck and stewing beef are perfect.
+It is slightly higher in fat than usual 67 recipes.

 But it does feed a lot of people, especially if you add a few thickly chopped parsnips or swede in the early stages, and in the last hour of cooking, a tin of drained, rinsed white haricot beans.